A Chesapeake Podiatrist Explains Painful Truth About Morton’s Neuromas

 Treatment Options

 There are several ways our skilled podiatrists can help you manage discomfort so you can get on with your life.
-Here are some of the ways we address treating Morton’s neuromas
+Our approach to the diagnosis and treatment of morton's neuroma includes the following methods:

 Approximately 80 percent of Morton’s neuroma cases can be effectively treated without the need for surgery.
 Because surgery carries an increased risk of complications and has a more extensive recovery time than less invasive options, the doctors at Annapolis Foot & Ankle Center and other podiatry experts always explore other available options before recommending surgery.
 However, should you need a surgical procedure, we’ll explain the different methods and what you can expect during recovery.